-Even though ESFPs are commonly referred to as “party people”, typical ESFP careers do not always reflect this sentiment.
+Even though ESFPs are commonly referred to as “party people,” typical ESFP careers do not always reflect this sentiment.
 People with this personality type tend to be independent and resourceful, and these traits help them tremendously on the career ladder.
-The below list of ESFP jobs is still incomplete and your suggestions or criticism would be much appreciated – please do not hesitate to leave us a comment below.

-Furthermore, ESFPs are very spontaneous and there are very few things that they loathe more than a strictly scheduled, structured and monotonous grind.
-Theoretical writing, a 9-5 administrative job or meticulous data analysis are akin to torture for ESFPs – any careers that involve such or similar things are highly unsuitable for this personality type.
-In contrast, the best ESFP jobs give them enough freedom to show their love for novelty, aesthetics and new experiences – typical ESFP careers include fashion or interior design, tourism, trip planning etc.
+Furthermore, ESFPs are very spontaneous; there are very few things they loathe more than a strictly scheduled, structured, and monotonous grind.
+Theoretical writing, a nine-to-five administrative job, or meticulous data analysis are akin to torture for ESFPs.
+Any careers that involve such or similar things are highly unsuitable for this personality type.
+In contrast, the best ESFP jobs give them enough freedom to show their love for novelty, aesthetics, and new experiences.
+Typical ESFP careers include fashion or interior design, tourism, trip planning, etc.

 In general, these are the key things to remember as far as ESFP careers are concerned: they need a lot of contact with other people, more so than any other personality type; their thirst for new challenges is unquenchable; and they need to feel that their work is being appreciated by others.

 If you would like to learn more about the ESFP career paths and professional development, as well as read about the experiences of other ESFPs, download the ESFP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: